v. tend·ed, tend·ing, tends

 please visit our resources page for more garden inspiration, tips, and ideas.

-with more than 15 years experience in organic agriculture, amy's passion for farming began in college when she took a food crops class and instantly fell in love with the idea of growing food. after several years of agricultural internships she started red hill farm, a 120-member csa, where she worked as farm director growing food and community for nearly eight years. she has since moved on to director of outreach for a non-profit dedicated to connecting communities through food, farms, and education. amy does not live on a farm but rather in a small twin on a corner with a postage stamp size backyard with her husband and two daughters. she decided a few years back to stop wishing for more space. instead she started to embrace the challenge, get creative, and work with what she had.
-She manages to fit in vegetables, fruit, herbs, flowers, rain barrels, living rooves, chickens, and a rabbit.
+With more than 15 years experience in organic agriculture, Amy's passion for farming began in college studying for a horticulture degree.
+She took a food crops class and instantly fell in love with the idea of growing food.
+After several years of agricultural internships she started Red Hill Farm, a 120-member CSA, where she worked as farm director growing food and community for nearly eight years.
+She has since moved on to Director of Agriculture for a non-profit dedicated to connecting communities through food, farms, and education.
+Amy does not live on a farm but rather in a small twin on the corner of Second and Edgemont with a postage stamp size backyard with her husband and two daughters.
+She decided a few years back to stop wishing for more space.
+Instead she started to embrace the challenge, get creative, and work with what she had.
+She manages to fit in vegetables, fruit, herbs, flowers, rain barrels, a living roof, chickens and a rabbit.
 She is still trying to figure out how to fit in a goat and a greenhouse.

 Heather